Who is the third who walks always beside you?

 But when I look ahead up the white road

 There is always another one walking beside you …

 T.S.
 Eliot, ‘The Waste Land’

-The Third Man (1949) is one of the satisfying films ever made.
+The Third Man (1949) is one of the most satisfying films ever made.
 From the moment it was released, it was appreciated equally by high-brows and the general public, working as a romantic thriller or as a complex work of art whose depths were as satisfying to explore as it was entertaining to watch.
 Time has only deepened the appreciation of a film which, through a happy coming together of talent, timing and luck, represents some of the best of what cinema can achieve.